voostindie/sprox/README.markdown

 Again this might look a bit complicated.
 Again it isn't.
 Sprox aims to do exactly what you expect it to.

+### Recursion

+Some XML structures are recursive in nature.
+OPML for example.
+By default, ...

 <!-- ## XML validation -->

 ## Notes